aaronj84/tornado/README.md

 ### Conclusion

-You've successfully set up the ELT project using Docker, PostgreSQL, and dbt.
+You've successfully set up the ELT project using Docker, PostgreSQL, and dbt and CRON.